Pain Management

 - Swelling of the extremities

-Additional Information about Medications & Pain Management
+Additional Information about Medications & Pain Management After Surgery

 IMPORTANT INFORMATION ABOUT OTHER MEDICATIONS, AND DIETARY AND HERBAL SUPPLEMENTS

-Just as some medication and dietary and herbal supplements can affect patients during surgery, there are some drugs that can also interfere with recovery and spinal fusion.
+Just as some medications and dietary and herbal supplements can affect patients during surgery, there are some drugs that can also interfere with recovery and spinal fusion.
 For instance, NSAIDs (anti-inflammatories) can impede the spinal fusion process.
 Do not take them or any medications containing them for at least six months after all fusion surgeries.
 These include ibuprofen (Advil, Motrin), naproxen (Aleve, Naprosyn), meloxicam (Mobic), and oxaprozin (Daypro).

 If you or a loved one suffers from spinal pain, you owe it to yourself to call Southwest Scoliosis and Spine Institute at 214-556-0555 to make an appointment.